 Treasurer: Mark A. Alexander

-Our lesson volunteers, who need to be at least 14 years of age, attend workshops to learn grooming and tacking, leading, side walking and basic horsemanship.
+All volunteers are required to attend our administration workshop, which covers liability, confidentiality, evacuation and safety procedures etc. Lesson volunteers, who need to be at least 14 years of age, attend workshops to learn grooming and tacking, leading and horse communication, side walking and disability awareness.

 Three levels of training give volunteers the opportunity to advance within the "ranks" and improve their horsemanship skills.